 I feel like LSC is right for any age.
 Honestly, there's really something for everyone.
 The I Explore area is designed specifically for ages 2-5 and contains mini animal exhibits, hands-on learning and fun climbing opportunities for little learners.

 Older children can learn a lot from every exhibit.
 The Energy Quest exhibit specifically has a lot of opportunities for higher level thinking.
 Some of the exhibits were over my little one's head.
-By that I mean that he was too little to understand them yet (he was 4 during our first visit and 6 during our second visit).
-But he still enjoyed experimenting and playing, so I think it kid of balances out.
-When he gets older and we return again, he'll be better able to read more of the displays and understand the concepts.
+By that I mean that he was too little to understand them yet (he was 4 during our first visit and 6 during our second visit.
+He got the most out of his visits when we visited at ages 10 and 11).
+But he still enjoyed experimenting and playing, so I think it kind of balances out.

 Laser Shows and Science Films